Error-and-Erasure Decoding for Block Codes with Feedback

 Although { $\sum_{\dout} \CT{\dinp}{\dout}^s \CT{\tilde{\dinp}}{\dout}^{1-s}$} is convex in $s$ on $(0,0.5)$ for all $(\dinp,\tilde{\dinp})$ pairs, $\beta(s)$ is not convex in $s$ because of the minimization in its definition.
 Thus the supremum over $s$ does not necessarily occur on the boundaries.
 Indeed there are channels for which bound given in Lemma \ref{lem:zerobound} is strictly better than the bounds given in (\ref{eq:boundone}) and (\ref{eq:boundtwo}).
-Following is the transition probabilities of such one such channel.
+Following is the transition probability matrix of one such channel.